pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 <a href="#heading--create-an-a-or-aaaa-record-in-dns"><h4 id="heading--create-an-a-or-aaaa-record-in-dns">How to create an A or AAAA record in DNS</h4></a>

-An administrator can create an A record when creating a DNS resource with an IPv4 address.
+An administrator can create an A record when creating a DNS resource with an IPv4 address:

 ``` nohighlight
 mass $PROFILE dnsresources create fqdn=$HOSTNAME.$DOMAIN ip_addresses=$IPV4ADDRESS
 ```

-An administrator can create an AAAA record when creating a DNS resource with an IPv6 address.
+An administrator can also create an AAAA record when creating a DNS resource with an IPv6 address:

 ``` nohighlight
 mass $PROFILE dnsresources create fqdn=$HOSTNAME.$DOMAIN ip_addresses=$IPV6ADDRESS